ray-project/ray/doc/source/serve/monitoring.md

 which indicates that the average processing latency is just over one second, as expected.

-You can even define a {ref}`custom metric <application-level-metrics>` to use in your deployment, and tag it with the current deployment or replica.
+You can even define a [custom metric](application-level-metrics) to use in your deployment, and tag it with the current deployment or replica.
 Here's an example:

 ```{literalinclude} ../../../python/ray/serve/examples/doc/snippet_custom_metric.py